VitaliyRiva/todo-list-training/README.md

-# todo-list-training
-project for training
+first project by video tutorials by DevEd